-The interview seems to be only one station, which involves a patient consultation with an actor.
+The interview comprises only one station, which involves a patient consultation with an actor.
 This should not take longer than 10-20 minutes.
-You are likely to be tested on your clinical knowledge and communication skills.
+You are tested on your clinical knowledge and communication skills.
 As with previous face-to-face interviews, clinical scenarios and communication skills tend to be fairly realistic and based on real-life scenarios as an ophthalmologist that you would encounter in your clinic.

 There could potentially be a wide range of different topics based on different themes.
 As a suggestion, do prepare to be familiar with the following scenarios as a starting point:

 - Patient with decreased vision, with diabetic retinopathy/maculopathy.
 You explain to them what the disease is, how it affects vision, treatment options, lifestyle advice and diabetic control.